Joshua-Lucas/component-lib-typescript/README.md

 - Dropdown //Props{label, options[], event(This goes to an onChange & onBlur event)}

+Textarea:

+- Textarea //Props{label, value, required?(optional boolean), event(This goes to an onChange)}

 #### Utility Styles

 I have used these utility styles to help with quickly building style components.
 Here they are if you would like to use them.